SAP/stewardci-core/docs/secrets/Secrets.md

 Details can be found on the [Examples page][jenkins_k8s_credential_provider_plugin_examples] of the plugin.

 When a pipeline gets executed in a transient sandbox namespace, the secrets listed in `spec.secrets` of the corresponding PipelineRun resource object are copied to the sandbox namespace with the same name.

+If a renaming is required you may add an annotation with the key `steward.sap.com/secret-rename-to` and the new name as the value.
+The secret will be available with the new name in the Jenkins.
+The new name must be a vaild kubernetes name.
+In the `spec.secrets` you need to use the original name of the secret as it is existing in the tenant namespace.

 The Jenkins Kubernetes Credentials Provider Plugin will use the secrets from the sandbox namespace only.
 Any secret that is not listed in `spec.secrets` will not be available as Jenkins credential.